boltops-tools/terraspace-docs/_docs/intro/how-terraspace-works.md

 ## Terraform CLI Options

-Terraspace performs powerful conveniences before changing into into the `.terraspace-cache` folder and then calling the required terraform commands.
+Terraspace performs powerful conveniences before changing into the `.terraspace-cache` folder and then calling the required terraform commands.
 IE: `terraform init`, `terraform apply`, `terraform destroy`.
 Terraspace does not just blindly pass CLI options, though.
 It smartly passes the options to the underlying `terraform` commands only when needed.
 For example:

     terraspace up demo --upgrade --compact-warnings --no-color